2027 Medicare physician fee schedule: what it means for your clinic's revenue

 How to calculate your revenue impact

+You do not need the final rule to start.
 Pull your top 20 CPT codes by Medicare volume from the last 12 months.
 These typically account for 70-80% of your Medicare revenue.
-For each code, compare the current RVUs and proposed 2027 RVUs to calculate the per-service change.
+For each code, multiply its total RVUs by the conversion factor you expect, then by your annual volume.

 - Export your Medicare claims by CPT code for the trailing 12 months

-- Calculate per-code revenue change: (new RVU - old RVU) x conversion factor x volume
+- Calculate per-code revenue: total RVU x conversion factor x volume

 - Factor in any volume growth or decline trends